 Instructional Use of Personal Telecommunications and Other Electronic Devices

 Students must obtain prior approval to use personal telecommunications or other personal electronic devices for instructional purposes while on campus.

 All personal devices must be turned off during the instructional day, and stowed away off their person, when not in use for approved purposes.
 Violations of the user agreement may result in withdrawal of privileges and other disciplinary action.

-Secondary students (6th-12th grades) may use their cell phones/electronic devices and earbuds in the school cafeteria, unless otherwise instructed not to do so by campus staff.
+Secondary students (6th-12th grades) may use their cell phones, headphones/earbuds and other electronic devices in the school cafeteria, unless otherwise instructed not to do so by campus staff.